paymill/paymill-wordpress/README.md

 This plugin currently allows:

-* Payment Gateway for WooCommerce - incl. subscription support (BETA)
+* Payment Gateway for WooCommerce - incl. subscription support
 * Payment Gateway for ShopPlugin
 * Pay Button - incl. subscription support

 Features in Development:

-* Payment Gateway for Magic Members
+* Payment Gateway for Magic Members (30% done)

 PAYMILL offers the fastest and easiest way to accept payments online.
 The innovative payment solution enables online businesses and services to integrate payments into their websites within a very short time.
 The developer-friendly REST API is flexibly integrable.
 Customize the check-out process the way you want or use the PAYMILL PayButton which allows an even easier integration.
 Super-fast account activation within a few days only.
 Top-notch customer support.
 Subscriptions supported and Mobile SDKs for iOS and Android available.
 Accept payments in up to 100 currencies.
 All major card brands like MasterCard, VISA, American Express, Diner's Club, Maestro etc. supported.
 Available in 39 countries across Europe so far.